We got it.

 Tolerance Data Needs Context

 Every machining website claims tight tolerances.
-Most don't provide the context engineers need to evaluate those claims.
+What I don't see is the context engineers need to evaluate those claims.

 Holding ±.0005" on a simple OD turn in aluminum is routine work.
 Holding that same tolerance on a complex five-axis feature in titanium is genuinely difficult.
-When your website just says "we hold tight tolerances," the engineer has no way to assess your actual capability level.
+When a website just says "we hold tight tolerances," the engineer has no way to assess actual capability level.

 Context matters.
-What tolerances can you hold on what features in what materials?
-Do you have CMM inspection capability to verify critical dimensions?
-What's your process for handling parts where tolerance stack-up creates cumulative error risk?
+What tolerances can the shop hold on what features in what materials?
+Do they have CMM inspection capability to verify critical dimensions?
+What's their process for handling parts where tolerance stack-up creates cumulative error risk?

 Equipment Lists Without Context Are Useless

-Engineers want to understand what your equipment enables you to do, not just what you own.
-A 5-axis machine means you can handle complex geometries in single setups.
-A Swiss lathe means you can produce small-diameter turned parts efficiently.
-A large-envelope VMC means you can handle bigger workpieces.
+Engineers want to understand what equipment enables a shop to do, not just what they own.
+A 5-axis machine means they can handle complex geometries in single setups.
+A Swiss lathe means they can produce small-diameter turned parts efficiently.
+A large-envelope VMC means they can handle bigger workpieces.

-Connect equipment to capability.
+What works better is connecting equipment to capability.
 Instead of just listing machine models, explain what problems each machine solves.
-What part sizes can you handle?
+What part sizes can the shop handle?
 What level of complexity?
-What production volumes make sense for your setup?
+What production volumes make sense for the setup?

 The goal isn't to impress engineers with expensive equipment.
-It's to help them quickly determine whether your shop is a technical fit for their project.
+It's to help them quickly determine whether the shop is a technical fit for their project.

 Technical Case Studies Beat Marketing Case Studies

-Most machining company case studies read like marketing pieces.
+Most machining company case studies I review read like marketing pieces.
 "Customer came to us with a challenge.
 We delivered on time and under budget.
 Customer was thrilled."

 Engineers don't care about this narrative.
 They want technical substance.